 Research conducted by University of New Hampshire faculty, students and staff transforms lives and inspires innovation.

-SPARK 2017 — UNH’s annual research review — highlights stories that leave the labs behind and take you to the farms, libraries, galleries and even courtrooms where innovation thrives.
+Previous editions of SPARK have featured research related to UNH’s land, sea and space-grant missions and focused on our interdisciplinary research on climate change.
+In this issue, our widest-ranging yet, we highlight stories that leave the labs behind and take you to the farms, libraries, galleries and even courtrooms where innovation thrives.